We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 What is your ancestry?
 How does your genetic makeup impact your overall health?
-Do you carry certain genes that make you more prone to developing certain health conditions?
+Do you carry certain genes that may make you more likely to develop certain health conditions?

 These are just some of the questions that home DNA testing kits may help you answer.
 While self-testing isn’t a replacement for clinical testing from a medical facility, the results obtained from home kits may offer starting points you can discuss further with your doctor.